ROIEngineer/odin-calculator/README.md

 This project is provided for learning/demo purposes.
 Use and modify freely — adding an explicit license (e.g., MIT) is recommended if you plan to publish widely.

 ---

-If you’d like, I can:

-* generate an `MIT` license file,

-* add example unit tests for `script.js`, or

-* create a short CONTRIBUTING.md to guide collaborators.
-Which one would you like next?